 The company is still committed to developing personnel to have knowledge and skills for working.
-In 2022, the company has allowed personnel to attend training and seminars in line with an emphasis on efficient skill processes and effectiveness such as secretary of the company and investor relations, etc.
+In 2023, the company has allowed the office and factory personnel to attend training and seminars in line with an emphasis on efficient skill processes and effectiveness.
+In addition, there is an internal training on creating the organizational sustainability and the principles of environmental, social, and governance supervision in order to enhance knowledge and understanding of sustainable business operations.